Lagerst/2020Lang/README.md

 # Cpp

-Algorithm Repository and Something More
+A algorithm repository and something more;

-Accuracy, Quality and promptness are not guaranteed
+Accuracy, quality and promptness are not guaranteed;

-For Reference Only
+For Reference Only.

 	 /***
 	 *                                         ,s555SB@@&